COMMUNITY ENGAGEMENT

 By equipping our communities with information and resources, we are all empowered to stand together against domestic & sexual violence.

-KAN-WIN engages in advocacy work in a number of different ways: peer education, digital communications, training and workshops, and uplifting the voices of underserved communities.
+KAN-WIN advocates for its communities in a number of different ways: peer education, digital communications, training and workshops, and uplifting the voices of underserved survivor communities.

 KAN-WIN ENGAGES IN ADVOCACY EFFORTS, INCLUDING: